YarinBekor/YaMAS/README.md

 pip install yamas
 ```

-## Dependencies
-Before proceeding with the installation and execution of YaMAS, please ensure that you have a clean environment set up on your system, with all dependencies installed.
-To create one, follow the steps below:
-1. create a new [qiime2](https://docs.qiime2.org/2023.2/install/native/) environment using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html).
-Make sure you name it 'qiime2'.
-2. download the [SRA-toolkit](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) and [Entrez](http://bioconda.github.io/recipes/entrez-direct/README.html) packages to the environment.
-3. Exporting a project requires a downloaded [classifier file](https://data.qiime2.org/2022.8/common/gg-13-8-99-nb-classifier.qza).

-You are now ready to run and install YaMAS in the newly created and activated qiime2 environment.
 ## Getting Started

 YaMAS provides an easy-to-use interface in the terminal.

-To download a project, use the following command:
+To download a project, use the one of the following templates:
+### 16S dataset
 ```
-yamas --download PRJEB01234
+yamas --download PRJEB01234 --type 16S
 ```
-Listing more than one project will download them one by one into different folders.

 To export an OTU (Operational Taxonomic Unit), taxonomy, and phylogeny tree for a single project, use the following command:
 ```
 yamas --export <project_path> <trim> <trunc> <classifier_file> <threads>